 a.
-This proposed rule will not "significantly or uniquely" affect small governments.
+This rule will not "significantly or uniquely" affect small governments.
 A Small Government Agency Plan is not required.
-The designation of manatee refuges and sanctuaries will not impose obligations that have not previously existed on State or local governments.
+The designation of manatee refuges and sanctuaries, while imposing regulations for at least a limited period, will not impose obligations on State or local governments that have not previously existed.

 b.
-This proposed rule will not produce a Federal mandate of \$100 million or greater in any year.
+This rule will not produce a Federal mandate of \$100 million or greater in any year.
 As such, it is not a "significant regulatory action" under the Unfunded Mandates Reform Act.